fernando-mc/redmondpython.com/content/day_one_lesson.md

 `def myFunction(myList, myInteger):`

 Parameters should have names that usefully describe what they are used for in the function.

-We've used the words parameters and arguments seemingly interchangeably to reference the input to functions.
+>Note: We've used the words parameters and arguments seemingly interchangeably to reference the input to functions.
 The distinction isn't really important right now, but if you're curious: in function signatures the input is called parameters, and when you are calling the function the input is called arguments.

-**Step 2: do useful work inside the function**
+**Step 2: Do useful work inside the function**

-Underneath the function signature you do your useful work.
+Underneath the function signature is where you do your useful work.
 Everything inside the function is indented, just like with if/else blocks, so Python knows that it is a part of the function.
 You can use the variables passed into the function as parameters, just like you can use variables once you define them outside of functions.

 ~~~
 def add(x, y):
     result = x + y
 ~~~

-**Step 3: return something**
+**Step 3: Return something**

 If you want to be able to assign a variable to the output of a function, the function has to return that output using the `return` keyword.